Wolfowitz Doctrine: Origins and background

+However, in a 2003 interview, Wolfowitz said that in May 1990 he had given Secretary Cheney and the Defense Resources Board a "substantial briefing" that served as the basis for President Bush's August 2, 1990 speech in Aspen on dealing with the Iraqi threat.
+"At the time that was considered a revolutionary idea.
+By the time the President gave the speech it (the Iraqi invasion of Kuwait) had already happened."
+His general briefing was then made the basis for his work on the DPG until it was leaked.
+Wolfowitz summarized the essence of the briefing as downsizing the military and a shifting "from a strategy for being prepared to fight a global war, to being focused on two possible regional conflicts."

-Public Reaction
+Public reaction

-Although not intended for release, the draft was leaked to The New York Times on March 7, 1992, and sparked a public controversy over U.S. foreign and defense policy.
-The document was widely criticized as imperialistic, as it outlined a policy of unilateralism and pre-emptive military action to suppress potential threats from other nations and prevent hostile powers from rising to superpower status.
+Although not intended for release, the draft was leaked to The New York Times on March 7, 1992, wih excerpts published on March 8, and sparked a public controversy over U.S. foreign and defense policy.
+The document was widely criticized as imperialistic, as it was seen to outline a policy of unilateralism and pre-emptive military action to suppress potential threats from other nations and prevent hostile powers from rising to superpower status.